wiesty/wiesty/README.md

 </h1>

 <pre>
-🥨 22 y/o from munich, germany
+🥨 a guy from munich, germany
 </pre>